School profile Verified 2 June 2026

 The GL Assessment 11+ entrance test format

-The school uses the shared West Midlands Grammar Schools entrance test rather than a separate school-only paper.
+The shared West Midlands Grammar Schools entrance test applies for Year 7 entry; there is no separate school-only paper.

 Assessment route